petrvanblokland/TYPETR-Bitcount/TRADEMARKS.md

-Bitcount is a trademark of TYPETR | Buro Petr van Blokland + Claudia Mens
+Bitcount is a registered trademark of TYPETR | Buro Petr van Blokland + Claudia Mens